CHMBRB/SimpleFakeDataAnalysis/README.md

 Cons:
 - it's proprietary
 - it's expensive
-- it's inefficient, ie. it's a resource hog
+- it's inefficient, eg. it's a resource hog
 - it's based on the Visual Basic programming language which doesn't conform to modern OOP (Object Oriented Programming) conventions
 - there are better open-source alternatives